vitejs/vite/docs/guide/api-javascript.md

 - `configFile`: specify config file to use.
 If not set, Vite will try to automatically resolve one from project root.
 Set to `false` to disable auto resolving.
 - `envFile`: Set to `false` to disable `.env` files.

+## `ResolvedConfig`

+The `ResolvedConfig` interface has all the same properties of a `UserConfig`, except most properties are resolved and non-undefined.
+It also contains utilities like:

+- `config.assetsInclude`: A function to check if an `id` is considered an asset.
+- `config.logger`: Vite's internal logger object.

 ## `ViteDevServer`

 ```ts